jtalks-org/jtalks-cicd/README.md

 ###TBD:
 * Sample env configuration should be created to give users a hint on how configs should be created and what should be there
+* Vagrant environment configuration should be added to be started from vagrant jtalks vm